On singularity formation for the two dimensional unsteady Prandtl system around the axis: Equation on the axis

 \lab{sec:main}

+In this section we aim at proving Theorem \ref{th:main}.
 First, let us give the following local well-posedness result which is an adaptation of \cite{W}.
 Note that if $\xi$ solves \fref{1DPrandtl}, then $\lb^2\xi(\lb^2t,\lb y)$ is also a solution.
 The scaling transformation $h\mapsto \lb^2h(\lb y)$ is an isometry on $L^{1/2}([0,+\infty))$ and \fref{1DPrandtl} is then said to be $L^{1/2}$-critical.

 \begin{proposition}[Local well-posedness] \lab{pr:cauchy}